hjjunl/hjjunl/README.md

 * Planned additional contents for mobile applications

 #### 2. A.I.
 Cost Management and Prediction Platform / Database Manager
-* October 2020 - Current, Kwangwoon University, Seoul, Korea
+* October 2020 - May 2021, Kwangwoon University, Seoul, Korea
 * Using Django to build a platform for small enterprises for the prediction of optimal cost
 * MariaDB, Django, Python, Java scripts are used
+* Build Prophet model to compare with LSTM + Baysian model
 #### 3. Big Data Analysis Project
 * Data Visualization / Project Manager
 * September - December 2020, Kwangwoon University, Seoul, Korea